Great tasting low-fat cheeses and cakes could soon be on the menu

 Technology Strategy Board

 The Technology Strategy Board is the UK's innovation agency.
 Its goal is to accelerate economic growth by stimulating and supporting business-led innovation.
-Sponsored by the Department for Business, Innovation and Skills (BIS), the Technology Strategy Board brings together business, research and the public sector, supporting and accelerating the development of innovative products and services to meet market needs, tackle major societal challenges and help build the future economy.
+Sponsored by the Department for Business, Innovation and Skills (now the Department for Business, Energy & Industrial Strategy [BEIS]), the Technology Strategy Board brings together business, research and the public sector, supporting and accelerating the development of innovative products and services to meet market needs, tackle major societal challenges and help build the future economy.

 About Heriot-Watt University